 If you do not have a username, click on Login at the top of the page and then Create Candidate/Diplomate Login.

 First Time Takers: When you complete your application, an automated email will be sent to your Program Director and the Department Chair.
 They will have to acknowledge your status and then it will be forwarded to ABOS for processing.
-The application must be submitted electronically no later than 4pm ET on December 17 to avoid the $350 late fee.
+The application must be submitted electronically no later than 4 pm ET on December 16 to avoid the $350 late fee.
+The late deadline is 4 pm ET on January 6.

-The attestation from the Program Director and Department Chair must be received by the late deadline (January 7).
-The candidate will not be charged a late fee, if the application was finalized by the initial deadline of 4 pm ET on December 17.
+The attestation from the Program Director and Department Chair must be received by February 3.
+The candidate will not be charged a late fee, if the application was finalized by the initial deadline of 4 pm ET on December 16.

 You will receive an automated email notification when the online application is processed by the Board office.
 The Board office will not confirm receipt of the application by phone.